2/27/2025

 Chief Executive Officer

-Yep, Eric, the short answer is yes, it's possible, but the timing of that readout will be driven by having all of the data available for the 12-month time point.
-So it's just gonna be a question of how much longer term data we have available, but clearly we understand that there's a strong interest in understanding the effects on the biomarkers over time.
+The short answer is yes, it's possible, but the timing of that readout will be driven by having all of the data available for the 12-month time point, so it's just going to be a question of how much longer-term data we have available, but clearly we understand that there's a strong interest in understanding the effects on the biomarkers over time.

 speaker